benwilcock/backstagecon-2023/README.md

 the LocalAI, Text Generation Web UI, and Ollama LLM servers all have the ability to download LLMs.
 LocalAI and Text Gen Web UI provide an OpenAI compatible API for use with various frontends and other components.
 Chatbot UI can be configured to use either LocalAI or Text Generation Web UI as its backend.
 The Ollama combo is probably the easiest to use for setting up models, but I'm not sure of it's compatibility with other clients (so bear that in mind).

-If you know exactly which client/server combination you want to use, you can safely comment out the containers you do not need in the `docker-compose.yaml` file (the # symbol at the start of a line comments out the whole line).
+> If you know exactly which client/server combination you want to use, you can safely comment out the containers you do not need in the `docker-compose.yaml` file (the # symbol at the start of a line comments out the whole line).

+## Configuring LocalAI (default choice)

+LocalAI should work as a backend right out of the box, so long as you gave it time to download a default model.
+Chatbot UI is also configured to use this server by default.

+A browser call to the LocalAI server endpoint can be used to test that the OpenAI API is working correctly on [http://localhost:8080/v1/models](http://localhost:8080/v1/models)

+There are more detailed instructions for configuring ChatBotUI below.

 ## Configuring Ollama Web UI / Ollama

 This GUI/server combination probably offers the easiest setup of all.
 Once you have spun up the servers using the `docker compose` command above, open the [Ollama Web UI](http://localhost:3100) in your browser.
 Before you can chat you must add a model.
 To add a model, click the 'Settings' icon (a small cog wheel) next to the model chooser.
 When the settings panel appears, choose the 'Models' tab and in the "Pull a model" box type the name of the model you would like to use (e.g. `mistral`).
 Click the green download button icon, and the model will be downloaded for you.
 The downloader will show the progress of your download.
 This can take several minutes depending on your bandwidth.
 Once the model is downloaded, simply select it from the model chooser or the main chat screen.
 You can now send prompts to your model.

 > Mistral 7B is an exceptional model for local use.
 It has fast inference times, generates good text, and does not need very much system memory (around 8-16GB for the Q4 version model).

-## Configuring LocalAI

-LocalAI should work as a backend right out of the box, so long as you gave it time to download a default model.

-If you already loaded the Backchat software catalog YAML into your Backstage instance, you can also test the OpenAI API provided by this server via the API definition page in Backstage.
-Start by choosing the server `http://localhost:8080` from the list and execute a `GET` on the `/Models` endpoint.
-There's no need to authenticate.
-The server should return a list of the available models.

-> In theory this should work but I had issues (a browser call to the same address does work [http://localhost:8080/v1/models](http://localhost:8080/v1/models))

-Too add a GUI frontend, see the instrcutions for configuring ChatBotUI below.

 ## Configuring Text Generation Web UI